 Humboldt Pavement Scanner

-The Humboldt Pavement Scanner provides both radar compaction and infrared temperature sensors and generates maps of asphalt compaction and temperature without the need for nuclear sources.
+The Humboldt Pavement Scanner with both radar compaction and infrared temperature sensors.
+No nuclear sources needed.
+Generates maps of asphalt compaction and temperature.

 The Humboldt Pavement Scanner measures asphalt pavement density using advanced radar technology without using nuclear sources.
 The radar sensor continuously scans the surface to produce compaction or density maps.
 Additionally, an integrated temperature sensor generates pavement temperature maps.
 Temperature differences indicate locations where the asphalt mix is not uniform in terms of temperature or mix (i.e., too little binder, different aggregate, etc.).
 Cold zones and improperly compacted zones lead to premature failure of the mat.

 The Pavement Scanner produces two-dimensional maps of the work area rather than a handful of measurements at specific locations.
 These maps of compaction and temperature provide much more information than the spot measurements of traditional density gauges.
 The scanner has an integrated GPS so that these compaction and temperature data can be exported into Google maps and sent to any smart device (cell phone or tablet) for viewing.
 The ability to view information in map or provides much better coverage, fast and easy interpretation, better Q/A and Q/C, and ultimately reduced costs.